m3dwards/longmynd.org/content/learn/coaching.md

       * It is definitely worth **buying** **a** **GPS** **with** **MapSource**, i.e. a GPS on which you can load the airspace, so that you know exactly when you are approaching somewhere you should not be!
 This does not replace buying and understanding airmaps, but it does make navigation when you are flying a lot easier.

       * **Get** **your** **Pilot** **P** **qualification**.
 This involves study and an exam, covering airlaw, meteorology and principles of flight.
 It’s very important to get this because, without it, you have no third party insurance when you go XC.
 Hopefully you will never need this – but each year, there are claims on it, and imagine the cost if, for example, you take out a power line (as has happened).
 Once you are ready to take the exam, contact coaching@longmynd.org and we will arrange a time and place for you to do it.
-You can also download a [list of tasks for the pilot rating](http://www.bhpa.co.uk/pdf/pilot_tasks.pdf) and the [Pilot exam syllabus](http://www.bhpa.co.uk/pdf/Pilot_Exam_Syllabus.pdf).
+You can also download a [list of tasks for the pilot rating](https://www.bhpa.co.uk/documents/members/index.php?doc=Pilot_Tasks.pdf) and the [Pilot exam syllabus](https://www.bhpa.co.uk/documents/members/index.php?doc=Pilot_Syllabus.pdf).

       **Other** **sources** **of** **information** **are**

-      * [pilotnotes.me.uk](http://www.pilotnotes.me.uk/) – courtesy of Graham Taylor – loads of information – really good.

-      * [wessexhgpg.org.uk/](http://wessexhgpg.org.uk/Info/pilot_test.htm) – a good test with an on-line multiple choice exam, courtesy of the Wessex club
+      * [wessexhgpg.org.uk](http://wessexhgpg.org.uk/Coaching/pilot_test.html) – a good test with an on-line multiple choice exam, courtesy of the Wessex club

-      * [flyingfever.net](http://www.flyingfever.net/pilot_theory.html) – what to learn – courtesy of Flying Fever

-      * [southdownshanggliding.co.uk](http://www.southdownshanggliding.co.uk/theory.htm) – theory of flight, courtesy of suth downs hang gliding school

       ### Helping you go XC